 Upgrading Redis Enterprise Software

-Upgrading Redis Enterprise Software (RS) consists of upgrading the software on each of the nodes, in any order you wish.
+Upgrading Redis Enterprise Software (RS) consists of upgrading the software on each of the nodes.

 - To upgrade your cluster to v4.4, your cluster must first be on 4.3.